Emilyfactor/Week_14_Homework_Web_Development/Unit_14_homework_Solved.md

 ```

 21. What is the response status code?
+    - 200

 22. What web server is handling this HTTP response?
+    - Apache

 23. Does this response have a user session associated to it?
+    - yes, Set-Cookie: SessionID=5

 24. What kind of content is likely to be in the [page content] response body?
+    - Content-Type: text/html

 25. If your class covered security headers, what security request headers have been included?
+    -

 #### Monoliths and Microservices

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?
+    - Clients
+    - Identity Providers
+    - API Gateway
+    - Messaging Formats
+    - Databases
+    - Static Content
+    - Management
+    - Service Discovery

 27. What is a service that writes to a database and communicates to other services?
+    - The API Gateway is responsible for request routing, composition, and protocol translation.

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
+    -

 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 29. What tool can be used to deploy multiple containers at once?
+    - docker-compose up
+        - to bring up multiple containers
+    - docker-compose down
+        - to bring down multiple containers

 30. What kind of file format is required for us to deploy a container set?
+    - YAML file

 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?
+    - Select statement in SQL is used to fetch the records from the table.

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)
+    - The INSERT statement is used to insert single or multiple records into a table.

 33. Why would we never run `DELETE FROM <table-name>;` by itself?
+    - The DELETE statement is used to delete existing records in a table.
+Be careful when deleting records in a table!
+Notice the WHERE clause in the DELETE statement.
+The WHERE clause specifies which record(s) should be deleted.
+If you omit the WHERE clause, all records in the table will be deleted
+        - ex: DELETE FROM table_name WHERE condition

 ---